 Four hours east of Fort Bragg, past forgotten farms and miles of swampland, is one of the world’s mysterious natural wonders.
 A mountain of sand called Jockey’s Ridge rises over the town of Nags Head in North Carolina’s famed Outer Banks.

 Jockey’s Ridge State Park, home to the tallest sand dune on the East Coast, has no admission fee and plenty of parking.
-There are hiking trails, a boardwalk, a hang-gliding school, and a museum ready to be explored inside the park.
+There are hiking trails, a boardwalk, a hang-gliding school, and a museum ready to be explored!

 While I would have loved to hike the trails at Jockey’s Ridge, my kids had bigger plans.
 They couldn’t wait to slide down the tallest sand dunes we’ve ever seen!
 They even packed their snow sleds for our trip to the beach just for this.

 These lightweight foam sleds were perfect for surfing down the mounds of sand.
 They are more like a boogie board than a traditional sled.
-So, if you forgot your sled, a boogie board will work just as good.
+So, if you forgot your sled, a boogie board will work just fine.

 The hardest part of sand sledding was walking back to the top of the hill.
 We were in Nags Head during the month of March and it was EXTREMELY windy.
 The sleds were tossed around by the wind and ended up hitting the kids in the head several times.
 They also blew away and hand to be chased down.